-Mother Nature never ceases to amaze me.
-Lemons, at the height of ripeness during the darkness of mid-winter—how wonderful is that?
+Mother Nature never ceases to amaze.
+Lemons are at the height of ripeness during the darkness of mid-winter — how wonderful is that?
 Just when we are most in need of a revitalizing blast of summery color and flavor, the earth provides it, and even throws in a vitamin C boost to help clear out the cold-and-flu cobwebs.

-Meyer lemons have a thin peel and a deliciously floral scent and taste, and they're thought to be a hybrid of an orange and a lemon.
-They are less sour and a little juicier than your run-of-the-mill lemon, and their special flavor is particularly suited to sweet preparations.
+Meyer lemons have a thin peel and a deliciously floral scent and taste, and they’re thought to be a hybrid of an orange and a lemon.
+They are less sour and a little juicier than your run-of-the-mill lemon (which are usually actually Lisbon or Eureka lemons), and their special flavor is particularly suited to sweet preparations.
 A beloved wintertime elixir is Meyer lemonade sweetened with just a bit of agave nectar or sugar.
 A tall glassful is fresh and revitalizing, but it can also be simmered over low heat and served in a mug to offer warming comfort and soothe a sore throat.

 I try to buy organic whenever possible so I can also use the skin, which I zest and add to a variety of dishes.
 The aromatic quality of the Meyer lemon peel marries well with baked goods, adding extra depth of flavor to muffins, cakes, and breads.
 Try adding a teaspoon of fresh or dried zest to your next batch of batter for a fragrant, citrusy boost.